crys-cross/ethernaut-attacks/README.md

 - Claim ownership of the contract.

 #### SOLUTION:
--   Run attackDelegation.ts using (yarn hardhat run scripts/attackDelegation.ts) to attack and wait for it to pass.
+-   This is a simple delegate call.
+Just send a transaction with the data of the function signature.
+Run attackDelegation.ts using (yarn hardhat run scripts/attackDelegation.ts) to attack and wait for it to pass.

 #### FILES:
 - TODO: Fix error